krissen/blink-cmp-bibtex/README.md

 BibTeX completion source for [blink.cmp](https://github.com/Saghen/blink.cmp).
-It indexes `\addbibresource` declarations and project BibTeX files to offer citation-key completion together with APA-styled previews in LaTeX, Markdown and R Markdown buffers.
+It indexes `\addbibresource` declarations and project BibTeX files to offer citation-key completion together with APA-styled previews in LaTeX, Typst, Markdown and R Markdown Typst buffers.

 ## Why this plugin?